ALLIGATOR BEHAVIOR page 5l: BABY

 spot about 2:30pm I saw a few of the

-could hear some chirping from cover, and found a few hidden among the
+babies.
+I could hear some chirping from cover, and found a few hidden

-weeds by using binoculars.
-A few of them came out of the plants, and
+among the weeds by using binoculars.
+A few of them came out of the

 the open.

-Air temperature was about 55°F when I got there, but the
+temperature was about 55°F when I got there, but the sunshine felt

 proprietary software.
 Although the alligator did warm up during the